carbonati/chowder-implementation/README.md

 ![image](https://github.com/carbonati/chowder-implementation/blob/master/png/metastasis_image.png)

 ### The Data
-The data used for this specific study comes from the [Camelyon Challenge](https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images classified as either healthy or exhibits metastases.
+The data used for this specific study comes from the [Camelyon Challenge](https://camelyon16.grand-challenge.org/), which is a collection of whole-slide-images labeled as healthy or exhibits metastases.
 However, the WSI dataset provided by Owkin has already been preprocessed with the use of tissue detection, color normalization, and tiling.
 After those initial preprocessing steps each slide is then reduced to a uniform random sample of tiles each with a resolution of 224 x 224 pixels.
 After that, each tile is then transformed into a feature vector by using the tiles pre-output layer from  a pre-trained ResNet-50 architecture.
 Each feature vector consists of `P = 2048` floating point values, which is to be used as input for our CHOWDER network.
 These `P = 2048` floating point values are referred to as a patients ResNet features, which span from 40 to 1000 feature vectors for each patient in the dataset.

 ### The network